mirzaianov/alsu-me/README.md

 ## Description

-### A personal website of Alsu Karimova - the professional tutor, translator & interpreter
+### A personal website of Alsu Karimova - a professional tutor, translator & interpreter

 ### Features